Ephigenia/mite-cli/README.md

     mite delete 18472721

+Deleting a set of entries filtered using `mite list` and unix tools:

+    mite list this_month --search="query" --columns id --format=text | xargs -0 mite delete

 ## Users

 List user accounts while client-side search in name, email & note, sort by email and list only time_trackers and admins.
 Archived users will be grey.